tunkhine126/SalesLoft_SimpleApp/README.md

 ## Acknowledgements
 I'm appreciative of the HR and Engineering teams at SalesLoft for allowing me the opportunity to showcase some of my knowledge acquired at Flatiron School.
 Additionally, big big thanks to my Wife for her support and encouragement.

+This app certainly presented some new challenges but if there is one thing I learned in school, it was transforming from a mediorce "googler" to a precise "googler".